Myriam-Mabrouki/Intership-2023-KOPERNIC/README.md

 ## Results

-In this folder, there are time measures files.
+In this folder, there are time measures and energy consumption files.

 ## Statistics